 Statement of Faith

-Using excerpts from The Baptist Faith and Message, we have compiled explanations for some of our core beliefs.
-While this may not be an exhaustive list, we hope it will help you become familiar with what we teach and where we are going as a body.
+Below is listed our statement of faith.
+While this is not an exhaustive list, it will help you become familiar with what we teach and who we are as a body.
 Please feel free to bring any questions you may have to the leadership at any time.

 There is one and only one living and true God.
 He is an intelligent, spiritual and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 To Him we owe the highest love, reverence, and obedience.
 The eternal God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.